A Canonical Hidden-Variable Space: Properties of Hidden-Variable Models

-In our paper \cite[2012]{brandenburger-keisler12}, we establish how the various properties we have listed above are related, in the case that the outcome spaces $X_a$ and $X_b$ are finite.
+In Brandenburger and Keisler (2016), we establish how the various properties we have listed above are related, in the case that the outcome spaces $X_{b}$ and $X_{b}$ are finite.
 The Venn diagram above summarizes these relationships.
-The same relationships hold for general (infinite) $X_a$ and $X_b$.
+The same relationships hold for general (infinite) $X_{a}$ and $X_{b}$.

 To see this, we first show that the relationships automatically carry over to the case that the $\sigma$-algebras $\mathcal{X}_{a}$ and $\mathcal{X}_{b}$ are finite.
-In this case, let $X^{\prime}_{a}$ be the finite set of atoms of $\mathcal{X}_{a}$ and let $\mathcal{X}^{\prime}_{a}$ be the power set of $X^{\prime}_{a}$.
-Define $X^{\prime}_{b}$ and $\mathcal{X}^{\prime}_{b}$ similarly.
+In this case, let $X_{a}^{\prime}$ be the finite set of atoms of $\mathcal{X}_{a}$ and let $\mathcal{X}_{a}^{\prime}$ be the power set of $X_{a}^{\prime}$.
+Define $X_{b}^{\prime}$ and $\mathcal{X}_{b}^{\prime}$ similarly.
 Then the space